ds1425/darshana_shah/README.md

 - Providing insightful analytics through intelligent, AI-integrated Power BI dashboards

 **Data Analyst @ Adobe (_January 2022 - Present_)**
-- Worked as a Data Analyst at Adobe for 2+ years now, enabling the executive management at Adobe to leverage the power of data to drive informed decision-making across the organisation
+- Worked as a Data Analyst enabling the executive management at Adobe to leverage the power of data to drive informed decision-making across the organisation
-- Have been involved in high-impact projects for senior management at Adobe, having successfully completed over 11 such projects in 2023 alone
+- Involved in high-impact projects for senior management at Adobe, having successfully completed over 11 such projects in 2023 alone
-- At Adobe, we have different teams for different products, such as Photoshop, Lightroom, etc. I belong to the Adobe Experience Manager or AEM team, which operates under a subscription software business model
-  - I am responsible for all things data in the AEM team, and my role is a dynamic blend of data engineer, data scientist and data analyst
+- At Adobe, we have different teams for different products, such as Photoshop, Lightroom, etc. I belong to the Adobe Experience Manager or AEM team, which operates under a subscription software business model and I am responsible for all things data in the AEM team.
+My role is a dynamic blend of Data Engineer, Data Scientist and Data Analyst
-  - Our team uses various platforms to store customer data, such as ServiceNow and Splunk On the data engineering side of my role,
-•	Collated this data from the above-mentioned platforms by extracting the data using tools like SnapLogic, Airflow and Power Automate (Flows)
-•	Designed a robust data architecture to store this data in a SQL database that can be accessed via Azure Data Studio On the data analysis side of my role,
+- On the data engineering side of my role, I collated data from various platforms by extracting the data using tools like SnapLogic, Airflow and Power Automate (Flows).
+I also designed a robust data architecture to store this data in a SQL database that can be accessed via Azure Data Studio
-•	Queried the stored data into analytics platforms such as Power BI Desktop to track and interpret various performance metrics
-•	Built insightful visuals for the senior leaders to make data-informed decisions
+- On the data analysis side of my role, I queried the stored data into analytics platforms such as Power BI Desktop to track and interpret various performance metrics, and built insightful visuals for the senior leaders to make data-informed decisions
-•	Actively collaborated with internal and external stakeholders based in the US and Europe to deliver actionable insights and customised recommendations to optimise business revenue, customer satisfaction and employee work-life balance
+- Actively collaborated with internal and external stakeholders based in the US and Europe to deliver actionable insights and customised recommendations to optimise business revenue, customer satisfaction and employee work-life balance
-•	Developed a suite of advanced Power BI dashboards for senior business leaders, aimed at meticulously tracking customer engagement and incidents
+- Developed a suite of advanced Power BI dashboards for senior business leaders, aimed at meticulously tracking customer engagement and incidents
-  - Through weekly reporting, our Customer Success Engineers (CSEs) were able to give customers detailed weekly updates on how they're using our product, helping us create better strategies for the customers
-      - This ensures they get the most out of the product, offering the best value for their investment
+- Through weekly reporting, our Customer Success Engineers (CSEs) were able to give customers detailed weekly updates on how they're using our product, helping us create better strategies for the customers.
+This ensures they get the most out of the product, offering the best value for their investment
 - Analyzed customer-raised incident tickets, tracking duration, resolution time, and categorizing incidents by severity and urgency
 - Decreased the number of overdue incidents through targeted process improvements, such as sending out weekly Power BI reports to Managers and Engineers highlighting overdue incident tickets
-•	Strategically leveraged programming languages, advanced tools, and their AI features to build machine learning models for predicting critical key metrics for my team.
+- Strategically leveraged programming languages, advanced tools, and their AI features to build machine learning models for predicting critical key metrics for my team.
 For example, I used Python, AWS Sagemaker, and its Autopilot feature to successfully build a machine learning model to predict customer churn rate with an accuracy rate of 87%
-•	Worked cross-functionally with different teams and members on transformative projects.
+- Worked cross-functionally with different teams and members on transformative projects.
 For example, I worked on a pivotal project with another team within Adobe where my expertise in programming and Docker was required.
 I collaborated with Expert Customer Success Engineers, Cloud Subject Matter Experts, and Engineering Program Managers to understand the business problem, objective for designing and implementing the solution
-•	Created clear and impactful presentations for top management, simplifying complex data to align project results with key business KPIs
+- Created clear and impactful presentations for top management, simplifying complex data to align project results with key business KPIs
-•	Led and successfully delivered several strategically significant projects simultaneously within tight deadlines
+- Led and successfully delivered several strategically significant projects simultaneously within tight deadlines